lerni/googleanalytics/README.md

 ## Usage Overview

-A module to add Google Trackingcode (Universal Analytics) & Siteverification Metatag per SiteConfig in CMS
+A module to add Google Trackingcode & Siteverification Metatag per SiteConfig in CMS

 ## Known Issues

-* Siteverification will just output on class HomePage.
 * Trackingcode is only shown in live-mode.
-* The name of the Web-Property (see: https://support.google.com/analytics/answer/2790010?hl=en&ref_topic=2790009 )is assumed to be the domain-name without www-Prefix.
 * Probable the Tracking Code should be in a Template-File and not in php.
-* ATM there is no way to "upgrade" a profile to "Universal Analytics": http://stackoverflow.com/questions/16528899/upgrading-to-google-universal-analytics